 By Alexandra Harney and Kate Kelland

-The Southern University of Science and Technology in the southern Chinese city of Shenzhen, where the scientist, He Jiankui, holds an associate professorship, said it had been unaware of the research project and that He had been on leave without pay since February.
+The Southern University of Science and Technology in the southern Chinese city of Shenzhen said it had been unaware of the research project and that the academic, He Jiankui, had been on leave without pay since February.

-The university issued a statement after He said in five videos posted on Monday that he used a gene-editing technology known as CRISPR-Cas9 to edit the genes of twin girls.
+The university issued a statement after He said in five videos posted on the video-sharing website on Monday that he used a gene-editing technology known as CRISPR-Cas9 to edit the genes of twin girls.

-He said in one YouTube video that the editing process, which he called gene surgery, “worked safely as intended” and that the resulting twins were “as healthy as any other babies”.
+The editing process, which he calls gene surgery, “worked safely as intended” and the girls are “as healthy as any other babies”, he says in one video.
 It was impossible to verify the claims as He did not provide any written documentation of his research.

 CRISPR-Cas9 is a technology that allows scientists to essentially cut-and-paste DNA, raising hope of genetic fixes for disease.
 However, there are also concerns about its safety and ethics.

-“If true, this experiment is monstrous,” said Julian Savulescu, a medical ethics specialist at Britain’s University of Oxford.
+“If true, this experiment is monstrous,” said Julian Savulescu, director of the Oxford Uehiro Centre for Practical Ethics at the University of Oxford.

-China’s Southern University of Science and Technology It said He is on unpaid leave until 2021.
+Southern University of Science and Technology said it would form an independent committee of experts to investigate.
+It said He is on unpaid leave until 2021.

 “Southern University of Science and Technology strictly requires scientific research to conform to national laws and regulations and to respect and comply with international academic ethics and standards,” it said.

-Asked for his comment on the university’s statement, He said he had been on voluntary leave for several years to focus on his research, without specifying dates.
+Reached for comment on the university’s statement, He said he had been on voluntary leave for several years to focus on his research, without specifying dates.

-In the videos, He defended his work, saying in one: “I understand my work will be controversial, but I believe families need this technology.
+In the videos, the scientist defended his work, saying in one: “I understand my work will be controversial, but I believe families need this technology.
 And I’m willing to take the criticism for them.”

 In an earlier email to Reuters, He said that he planned to share data about the trial at a scientific forum this week.
 He said he planned for it to also go “through the peer review process, and through a pre-print soon.”
 A pre-print is a publication of findings made before the research is published in a peer-reviewed journal.